jarpogo/smash-ranking/README.md

 With a refined ranking system, seeding can easily be produced given a tournaments attendees.

-THe purpose is to automate this process starting from a small proof-of-concept and iterating to increase functionality and the ranking algortithm criteria itself.
+The purpose is to automate this process starting from a small proof-of-concept and iterating to increase functionality and the ranking algortithm criteria itself.